Coarse embeddings of quotients by finite group actions: Introduction

 In fact, we will prove Theorem \ref{thm:main1} first and obtain Theorem \ref{thm:main2} as a consequence.
 The proof of Theorem \ref{thm:main1} uses an already existing concept from the area of optimal transport, namely the sliced Wasserstein distance introduced by Rabin et al.~\cite{rabin2012wasserstein}.
 A version of the sliced Wasserstein distance was already used in \cite{carriere2017sliced} to construct a kernel on persistence diagrams which, on the space of diagrams with at most $n$ points, induces a coarse embedding into Hilbert space.
 Our result relies on a higher-dimensional version of this idea.

 We now outline the paper.
 In Section \ref{sec:prelim} below, we introduce the necessary definitions and concepts.
 In Section \ref{sec:bounds} we establish the main upper and lower bounds on sliced Wasserstein distance which will be needed.
-Section \ref{sec:emp} concerns the proof of Theorem \ref{thm:main1} and Section \ref{sec:orbit} contains the application to quotients by finite groups actions.
+Section \ref{sec:emp} concerns the proof of Theorem \ref{thm:main1} and thereafter of Theorem \ref{thm:main2}.
+Some concluding remarks about connections to other embeddings are made in the final section.